 USB flash drives may have lost some ground to cloud storage in recent years, but they still have important roles to play.
 They’re still one of the best ways to store your files locally and move files between devices.
 If you’re looking for some portable, pocket-sized storage, here are the best USB flash drives to consider.

 Read more: Best external portable hard drives

 Because folks use USB flash drives as temporary storage, it makes sense to not spend too much on one.
+In fact, they can be more expensive than external hard drives on a per-GB basis.
 However, spending a bit more than the average will get you options with surprising performance.
-Here’s our list of the best USB flash drives you can buy right now.

 The best USB flash drives: